Vanilla-OS/website/_posts/2022-11-01-vanilla-installer.md

 ![Welcome - Vanilla Installer](/assets/uploads/installer-welcome.png)

 Once the user has chosen the installation mode, the **Language** screen is shown.
-In this screen it is possible to choose the language in which Vanilla OS will be installed.
+In this screen, it is possible to choose the language in which Vanilla OS will be installed.
 Here a search bar is available to quickly find the language.

 ![Language - Vanilla Installer](/assets/uploads/installer-language.png)

 The **Keyboard** screen allows the user to choose the keyboard layout that will be used in the system.
-Like for the language, a search bar is available to quickly find the keyboard layout, plus a test area to test the keyboard layout.
+As for the language, a search bar is available to quickly find the keyboard layout, plus a test area to test the keyboard layout.

 ![Keyboard - Vanilla Installer](/assets/uploads/installer-keyboard.png)